Užitečné informace od A do Z (pouze anglicky)

 Foreign currency can be exchanged at any bank, though you might check around to see which one gives the best rate, since these can vary considerably.
 The small exchange booths along Masarykova street are said to offer the best exchange rates in the city.

 Some of you may wish to open an account in crowns or a foreign currency at a local bank, especially if you are going to be in Brno for more than one semester.
 This can be done relatively easily at virtually any bank, though you will probably find that banks in the city centre, especially branches of the larger banks, offer the best range of services.
-The Office for International Studies can advise you on which bank might serve you best.
+The Centre for International Cooperation can advise you on which bank might serve you best.

 Credit and electronic debit cards (MasterCard, Maestro, Visa) can be used in most restaurants, as well as in larger shops.
 In smaller shops credit cards are less likely to be welcomed; there you will probably have to pay in cash.